Oregon wildfire becomes biggest in the nation, burning over 200,000 acres

 Fire officials said the blaze will continue to spread in areas with above-average temperatures and will only be fueled by dry ground and high winds, KOIN reported.
 Residents living in areas with the highest evacuation levels face citations or arrest, police said.

-On Monday, Governor Kate Brown invoked an emergency order allowing her to mobilize resources and firefighters from around the state to battle the blaze.
-The Federal Emergency Management Agency on Tuesday authorized the use of federal funds to pay costs for firefighters.

-There are two other fires across the state: The Jack Fire in Douglas County and the Grandview Fire near Oregon's Crooked River National Grassland.
+As of Tuesday night, there were three other fires across the state: The Jack Fire in Douglas County, the Grandview Fire near Oregon's Crooked River National Grassland and the Bruler Fire near Detroit.
 The Jack Fire has grown to more than 12,500 acres and is 15% contained.
 Meanwhile, the Grandview Fire has burned over 5,700 acres and is 5% contained, KOIN reported.
+The Bruler Fire, which was detected Monday, is estimated to be about 60 acres, the U.S. Forest Service said.
+It is not currently a threat to any structures or communities, but it is 0% contained, the agency said.

+"This fire does have the potential to spread and the forest is very dry," Sweet Home District Ranger and agency administrator Nikki Swanson said in a news release.
+"The safety of the public and the firefighters is our first priority.
+We're in the process of closing several roads and trails to ensure firefighters can work efficiently and that the public remains safe.
+This will be managed as a full suppression fire."

 In California, The Beckwourth Complex fire, a combination of two fires in Plumas National Forest, has burned more than 90,000 acres as of Tuesday night.
 This fire season is sparking memories of 2020, the worst year ever for California wildfires.
 This year, twice as many acres have already burned.